andrewbayly/andrewbayly.github.io/_posts/2025-1-9-a-minimal-quasiperiodic-7-fold-rhombic-tiling.md

 ## Uniform Recurrence

 Uniform recurrence occurs because of the appearance at each level of florets.
-A floret is a set of $7$ A tiles meeting at an acute vertex in the center of the floret.
+A floret is a set of $7$ B tiles meeting at an acute vertex in the center of the floret.
 Within a floret, the top of each tile is at the center, which leads in turn to a region of the tiling with $7$-fold symmetry.

-It can be seen from the digram of the prototiles, that each tile contains B tiles.
+It can be seen from the diagram of the prototiles, that each tile contains B tiles.
 Within a B tile there is a region like the one shown here:

 ![starting-floret](/assets/images/2025-1-9/starting-floret.png "starting-floret")